New this week: Will Smith, 'Pinocchio' and 'George & Tammy'

 TELEVISION

 — In the new TV series “George & Tammy,” Jessica Chastain and Michael Shannon play out the passionate but tumultuous relationship between country music stars Tammy Wynette and George Jones.
 The couple divorced in 1975 after six years together, but they remained a major influence in each other’s lives.
 Chastain and Shannon also sing the artist’s legendary songs in the series including Wynette’s “Stand By Your Man” and Jones’ “He Stopped Loving Her Today.”
-The show premieres Sunday, Dec.
-4 simultaneously on Showtime and the Paramount Network, and the remainder of the series will be available exclusively on Showtime.
+The show premiered Sunday simultaneously on Showtime and the Paramount Network, and the remainder of the series will be available exclusively on Showtime.

 — The true crime genre is booming but ID/discovery+ explores a case perhaps you haven’t heard of.
 “The Tetris Murders” is a three-part look at the murder of Vladimir Pokhilko, one of the creators of the video game “Tetris,” died along with his family in their California home in 1998.
 Originally believed to be a murder-suicide, investigators revisit the case and find it’s much more complicated than once thought.
 “The Tetris Murders” debuts Monday on ID and discovery+.